srobo/runbook/docs/kit/hardware/motor-board.md

     The boards pictured above is an early prototype and may differ from the current boards, it is only used to display the locations of the LEDs.

 The motor board contains an isolation barrier to avoid ground loops.
 This means power must be provided to the 12V input and USB.
-The USB only powers up the USB-serial adapter and not the microcontroller, as such without 12V power, the USB port will appear but will respond to any communication.
+The USB only powers up the USB-serial adapter and not the microcontroller, as such without 12V power, the USB port will appear but will not respond to any communication.

 ## Motor Board LEDs